qlack/QLACK-Java/QLACK-Fuse/qlack-fuse-aaa/README.md

 This module provides custom Authentication, Authorization and Accounting operations.
 Authorization (access control) which is carried out by an AspectJ class that works as an interceptor.
-This class intercepts every call on an endpoint or a business method annotated by the @ResourceAccess annotation and authorizes the request by matching permissions described by @ResourceOperation annotation with user/group/resource permissions provided by the authenticated user principal. @ResourceAccess can be described by multiple @ResourceOperation annotations.
+This class intercepts every call on an endpoint or a business method annotated by the @ResourceAccess or
+@OperationAccess annotation and authorizes the request by matching permissions with user/group/resource permissions provided by the authenticated user principal.

 ## Integration